 All of the residence halls offer amenities and features that to make you feel at home at UNH.
 The residence halls are only a short walk from the academic buildings, dining halls, library, Memorial Union Building, Recreation Center, Whittemore Center and more.
 Each room includes a bed, dresser, desk, chair, and wardrobe.
 Rooms are wired for high-speed internet access, standard cable television, and for local and on campus calling; however, you must purchase your own phone and television.
 All of the residence halls have common study lounges (with wifi), recreation lounges, kitchens, laundry facilities and vending machine areas.

-Students who live on campus have the opportunity to take advantage of the study halls, libraries, Mathematics Center, Writing Center, University Advising and Career Center, the Center for Academic Resources (CFAR) and many more facilities.
+Students who live on campus have the opportunity to take advantage of the study halls, libraries, Mathematics Center, University Advising and Career Center, the Center for Academic Resources (CFAR) and many more facilities.

 The UNH dining plan offers a variety of dining options to suit all students' needs.
 Students living on campus all have unlimited meal plans.
 That means they can come to the dining halls as many times a day as they would like.
 UNH has 3 dining halls the offer stir fry, salad bars, home cooked food, pizza bars and grills, all with completely different menus.
 UNH also has a food court and cafes all over campus for students to grab a bite to eat in between classes.